-What did we do last year to reduce the environmental impact of the goods and services we buy?
+What did we do in 2023/24 to reduce the environmental impact and the quantity of the goods and services we buy?

 All regulated tenders have a Procurement Strategy document which includes a sustainability assessment using the Scottish Government Sustainability test.
 For non-regulated Quick Quotes we also assess sustainability as part of the Invitation to Quote process.